 When the structure of the body’s original postural blueprint is knocked out of its optimum alignment pain and perpetual discomfort begin to interfere with the quality of life.
 The situation becomes clear once you realize that the average adult head weighs about 10 to 12 pounds and when tilting it forward, to any degree, compounds the weight by putting unnatural stress on the cervical spine.

 A study, published in Surgical Technology International, reported that proportionately, the more your head dropped forward, the greater the head weight and the more unnatural stress was put on the cervical spine.
 Repeated cervical spine stress, over time, has been known to contribute to premature degeneration of the spine and is a possible cause for surgery.
+This program will help you fix your neck at home, click HERE!

 In addition to the unnatural cervical stress caused by a prolonged and repeated forward head tilt, a study published in Scientific Reports, found that in over 400 people between the ages of 18 to 86, engaging in this behavior developed bone spurs on the backs of their necks, and in people younger than 18 years of age larger growths developed.